Skip to content

 How is affiliate-recruiting keyword research different from product keyword research?

 Product keyword research targets buyers searching for a solution; recruiting keyword research targets prospective partners searching to join or promote a program.
-The recruiting queries almost always contain “affiliate”, “partner”, or “referral” plus a brand or category, and they carry monetization intent rather than purchase intent.
+The recruiting queries almost always carry “affiliate”, “partner”, or “referral” plus a brand or category, and they signal monetization intent rather than purchase intent.

 What are the highest-converting affiliate-recruiting keywords?

-Branded queries like “[your brand] affiliate program” convert highest because the searcher already knows you and is ready to apply.
-Feature-qualified long-tail terms such as “recurring commission affiliate program” also convert well because the searcher is matching specific program terms.
+Branded queries like “[your brand] affiliate program” convert highest, because the searcher already knows you and is ready to apply.
+Feature-qualified long-tail terms such as “recurring commission affiliate program” convert well too, because the searcher is matching specific program terms.

 How do I avoid keyword cannibalization across my recruiting pages?

-Assign one primary keyword to each page: your public /join page owns the branded term, a category page owns the category term, and a listicle owns the comparison term.
-Keep feature-qualified long-tail terms as subsections or FAQ entries rather than separate competing pages.
+Give each page one primary keyword: your public /join page owns the branded term, a category page owns the category term, a listicle owns the comparison term.
+Keep feature-qualified long-tail terms as subsections or FAQ entries, not separate competing pages.

 SEOKeyword researchRecruiting